-In addition to the Wild Style Q&A with Ahearn, Coleman will also lead a panel “Preserving Efforts: Documenting Hip Hop History” with Chang and Ben Oritz from Cornell University’s Hip Hop Archive.
+In addition to the Wild Style Q&A with Ahearn, Coleman will also lead a panel “Preserving Efforts: Documenting Hip Hop History” with Chang and Ben Oritz from the Cornell Hip Hop Collection.
 Coleman is a hip hop historian and author of Rakim Told Me, Check the Technique and Check the Technique Volume 2.

 Talib Kweli Will Headline 2014 Event